Skip to main content

 Medication and Condition Management Reviews

 As part of our ongoing commitment to your health, we undertake an annual medication review on all patients on repeat medication and with certain ongoing medical conditions such as asthma and diabetes.
-You should receive a letter or email to invite you to be part of this process
+You should receive a letter or email around your birthday month to invite you to be part of this process.

 Repeat Prescriptions